When you can’t pay your debts: Bankruptcy and other options

 - the no-asset procedure – a one-off alternative process to bankruptcy

-- summary instalment order – an alternative to bankruptcy, allowing payment over time.
+- debt repayment order – an alternative to bankruptcy, allowing payment over time.

 These three options are explained further below.

-In each case, the process is administered by the Official Assignee (see below, “Who is the Official Assignee?”).
+In each case, the process is administered by the Official Assignee (see below).

 Who is the Official Assignee?

 The Official Assignee is part of the New Zealand Insolvency and Trustee Service.
 It provides debtors with information about bankruptcy and other insolvency options.
 If you become bankrupt, the Official Assignee acts as trustee, administering the debts you incurred up to the time of your bankruptcy.
-Your creditors then deal with the Official Assignee rather than with you, the bankrupt person.
+Your creditors then deal with the Official Assignee rather than directly with you.